 If you see that it is zero visibility, you might want to consider returning later in the day or even make plans to drive to the top another day because you don’t want to miss the views!

 As you begin the slow drive up the mountain (25 mph), you will see nine pull off areas providing a safe area to pull over to enjoy the views and safely take photos.

 Many of these pullovers also have picnic tables and we saw numerous families having a picnic lunch while enjoying the awesome views!

 Here’s a view heading back down the drive.
 We saw many bicyclists pedaling up to the top and we wondered… “How Did They Do That?”

 Once you reach the top, the attendant will direct you around and through the Whiteface Mountain Castle to the parking area.

 I mean it’s a one-way Archway under the castle – and it was very cool!

-Also – here’s a tip if you happen to be driving a truck… you might want to pull in your truck mirrors as you go through the archway!
+Pro Tip: If you are driving a pickup truck or large SUV, pull in your truck mirrors as you go through the archway!

-Whiteface Castle houses the Gift Shop/Restaurant and Restrooms.
+The Whiteface Mountain Castle houses the Gift Shop/Restaurant and Restrooms.

 The Castle was constructed from the granite excavated from the highway construction.